-12.1.2.4 Dynamic Loading
+12.1.3.2 Dynamic Loading

-The output voltages shall remain within limits specified for the step loading and capacitive loading specified in the table below.
-The load transient repetition rate shall be tested between 50Hz and 5kHz at duty cycles ranging from 10%-90%.
+The output voltages remain within limits specified for the step loading and capacitive loading specified in the table below.
+The load transient repetition rate is tested between 50Hz and 5kHz at duty cycles ranging from 10%-90%.
 The load transient repetition rate is only a test specification.
-The Δ step load may occur anywhere within the MIN load to the MAX load conditions.
+The $\Delta$ step load may occur anywhere within the MIN load to the MAX load conditions.